Find Grad Schools

 392 Yearly Graduations

 Northcentral University is the 2nd most popular school in the nation for students seeking a doctor's degree in education.
 Each year, around 12,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,064 per year, while in-state graduate students, on average, pay $16,881 per year.
-The education program at Northcentral University awarded 392 doctor's degrees during the 2020-2021 school year.
-Around 42% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+The average in-state tuition for full-time undergraduates is $11,064 per year, while in-state graduate students, on average, pay $16,794 per year.
+During the most recent year for which we have data, 392 people received their doctor's degree in education from Northcentral University.
+About 79% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 #3